 Mr. Steffens is the Founder and Senior Managing Director of Spring Mountain Capital, LP (“SMC”).
 In addition, he assists SMC FIM with portfolio management and strategy.
 Prior to founding SMC in 2001, Mr. Steffens spent 38 years at Merrill Lynch & Co., Inc., where he held numerous senior management positions, including President of Merrill Lynch Consumer Markets, Vice Chairman of Merrill Lynch & Co., Inc., and Chairman of its U.S. Private Client Group.
 Under his leadership, the Private Client Group experienced tremendous growth, increasing assets under management from $200 billion to $1.6 trillion.
 Mr. Steffens also served on the board of directors of Merrill Lynch & Co., Inc. from April 1986 until July 2001.

-Mr. Steffens currently serves on the board of directors of Colony NorthStar Inc. (NYSE: CLNS) and as Chairman of the Board of Directors of Cicero, Inc. He also serves on the Board of Trustees of Colony Starwood Homes (NYSE: SFR) and the advisory boards of StarVest Partners and Wicks Communication & Media Partners, L.P.
-In addition, he is currently National Chairman Emeritus of the Alliance for Aging Research and a member of the Board of Overseers of the Geisel School of Medicine at Dartmouth.
-Previously, Mr. Steffens served as Chairman of the Securities Industry Association (now the Securities Industry and Financial Markets Association, or SIFMA) and as a Trustee of the Committee for Economic Development.
+Mr. Steffens currently serves on the board of directors of Colony Capital, Inc. (NYSE: CLNY) and as Chairman of the Board of Directors of Cicero, Inc. He also serves on the advisory boards of StarVest Partners and Wicks Communication & Media Partners, L.P.
+In addition, he is currently National Chairman Emeritus of the Alliance for Aging Research.
+Previously, Mr. Steffens served as Chairman of the Securities Industry Association (now the Securities Industry and Financial Markets Association, or SIFMA), as a Trustee of the Committee for Economic Development, and as a member of the Board of Overseers of the Geisel School of Medicine at Dartmouth.
 In 2010, Mr. Steffens was the recipient of the Billie Jean King Contribution Award from the Women’s Sports Foundation.
-Mr. Steffens received a B.A. in Economics from Dartmouth College and also completed Harvard Business School’s Advanced Management Program
+Mr. Steffens received a B.A. in Economics from Dartmouth College and also completed Harvard Business School’s Advanced Management Program.

 Mr. Fraternale is responsible for trade operations at SMC FIM and also serves as a municipal portfolio manager managing short-term cash positions.
 Mr. Fraternale has over 25 years of related experience.
 Prior to joining SMC FIM, Mr. Fraternale was an Assistant Vice President with Merrill Lynch Investment Managers’ tax-exempt department where he managed the short-term cash positions for 22 funds with assets of approximately $8 billion.
 He also assisted the operations department with the conversion of a new trading and compliance platform.
 Prior to joining Merrill Lynch, Mr. Fraternale was a fund accountant.